 IP FLOW INPUTS

 (NB.
-Inputs can be SDI instead)
+Some or all of the inputs can be SDI instead)

 Up to two 3Gb/s or HD or SD video over IP inputs

 Packet distribution is not important as variable input buffer will compensate for any timing irregularities.
 Any traffic shaping option from ST 2110-21 can be used, or packets can come from a device which does not meet the shaping requirement of ST 2110-21